Before you travel for healthcare abroad you should:

 St Canice’s Hospital

-We usually take about 20 working days to decide on your application for prior authorisation.
+We usually take about 20 working days to review your prior notification.

 If your healthcare changes